Niall Maclean

 Niall has considerable experience and is highly skilled in all areas of personal injury work, including:

-Niall usually acts unled in high value (generally £1 million plus) and complex matters.
+Niall usually acts unled in complex and high value cases (generally valued in excess of £1 million).

 Niall has considerable experience in cases involving allegations of exaggeration and malingering.
 He is knowledgeable in issues surrounding the use of surveillance and social media evidence, and in the tactical considerations that arise in these cases.
 He has secured findings of fundamental dishonesty at trial.